ravigora-dev/cra.expo.app/README.md

 ### 3) Install expo app from app store

-Open apple/android store and install expo app
+Open apple/android store and install expo app on your phone

 ### 4) Run app